Skip to main content

 Overview

-With Connect Enterprise, you can publish your own “self-serve” campaigns.
+With Connect Enterprise, you can publish your own network call.

-This article outlines, based on Inpart’s experience hosting campaigns, how to structure your campaign to achieve the best results.
-Once drafted, your campaign will be sent to Inpart for approval, after which you can launch the campaign.
+This article outlines, based on Inpart’s experience hosting campaigns, how to structure your network call to achieve the best results.
+Once drafted, your network call will be sent to Inpart for approval, after which you can launch it.

-The Campaigns feature in Connect Enterprise allows you to create and publish campaigns to:
+The Call & Campaign feature in Connect Enterprise allows you to create and publish network calls to:

 Plan availability: Connect Enterprise